 - Gradual understanding / The adjustment stage - You're finally able to relax.
 You’ve come to terms with your new home and have achieved a balance of emotions.
 Instead of feeling irritated, you're understanding of differences.
 You'll start to have a more positive outlook, interest in learning more about your host country, and make more effort to fit in.

 - Adaptation or biculturalism / The mastery stage - Reaching a high level of comfort in your new home is the final stage of culture shock.
 The order of things makes sense, you can talk to strangers with ease, and you understand cultural nuances.
 Your routine is more natural.
 Sure, you still miss your friends and family, but your new friends and activities have become part of your daily life.

 In some cases, culture shock can resemble or trigger study abroad depression.
 If you fear you are on the verge of or already in this state, don’t try to get through it alone.
 Talk to your study abroad directors or volunteer coordinators.
 Don’t isolate yourself.

-Okay, okay, so you understand what culture shock is and how to recognize it.
-Lets get down to real strategies and tips for dealing with culture shock.
+Now that you understand what culture shock is and how to recognize it, lets get down to real strategies and tips for dealing with culture shock.

 1. Learn as much about your host country as possible

 Read through travel forums, guidebooks, news reports, or novels.
 Talk to people who have been there or -- better yet -- are from there.

 Get to know as much as you can about what's considered polite or rude (for example, did you know it's rude to step over someone's bag in Madagascar?) and prepare yourself for some of the differences before you go.

 Whether you're studying, volunteering, or working abroad, you'll likely have a point of contact.
 Don't hesitate to ask them what others have had a hard time adapting to and what they've done to cope.
 Each country has its own nuances, so you're going to face a different situation in France as you would in Thailand.
 Ask those who know best!